BALTIMORE -- Justify is the 1-2 morning-line favorite in an eight-horse field at the Preakness coming off his impressive win in the Kentucky Derby.

 Justify will face three other challengers he beat two weeks ago at Churchill Downs -- Good Magic, Lone Sailor and Bravazo -- and four horses who skipped the Derby -- Quip, Tenfold, Sporting Chance and Diamond King.

 "I don't think the draw is too important with an eight-horse field," said D. Wayne Lukas, trainer of?
 Bravazo and Sporting Chance.
 "We got a good run to the turn.
 I like our positions.
 Both of them are good."

-With rain expected at Pimlico Race Course in the days leading up to the Preakness and on race day, Lukas said he expects the pace to be similar to the Derby.
+With rain expected at Pimlico Race Course in the days leading up to the Preakness and on race day, Lukas said he expects the pace to be similar to that of the Derby.

-Justify arrived Wednesday about 90 minutes before the post-position draw, and Baffert expects to take him on the track for the first time Thursday morning.
+Justify arrived Wednesday about 90 minutes before the post-position draw.
+Baffert expects to take him on the track for the first time Thursday morning.